tth05/uncertainty-solver/README.md

 `.\uncertainty-solver.exe [-r]`.
 The input values will be remembered if you run the program again.
 The optional `-r` will reset the saved values.

 ### Input values
+These values can be ignored if "click automatically" is not used.
+See [disabling auto clicking](#disabling-auto-clicking)

 Some parameters require screen coordinates.
 You can use something like ShareX or a similar program to get these values.
 Where you should get these values from is shown in the image below. **Keep in mind that if you move your game window or change your gui scale you will need new values.**